Sandy1811/ParlAI/resources/ride_change/nlu_training_data.md

 - I'm sorry I can't help you further
 - I'm sorry.
 We are unable to change your trip.
 - We are unable to change your trip.

-## intent:ride_acknowledge_booking_change
-- Alright, thank you
-- Well that sucks, thanks
-- What a shit service
-- I hate this town
-- Fucking traffic all the time
-- Thats shit but thank you
-- Well fuck you very much for nothing
-- Ok, well, thanks
-- Ok, thanks
-- Alright, I'll wait then
-- OK, I'll wait a bit longer then
-- Fuck off
-- Well, screw you
-- Well, that sucks, but thanks anyway

 ## intent:ride_bye
 - Perfect!
 Have a great ride!